BuildFire/exampleWeatherPlugin/README.md

 This is just the plugin source code. if you need the full BuildFire SDK you can find it here https://github.com/BuildFire/sdk

 ### Special Thanks to
-openweathermap.org for providing the poen api
+openweathermap.org for providing the open api